Entanglement detection with classical deep neural networks: Entanglement detection for two qubits systems

 The first conclusion that can be drawn from Fig. \ref{fig:fig2} is that networks trained with pure/mixed states are optimal for detecting entanglement only for pure/mixed states.
 The entanglement signatures in the density matrix strongly depend on the purity of the states, and the learning procedure is affected by this.
 However, a network trained with mixed states performs slightly better when tested on pure states than the other way around.
 Another conclusion is that only networks trained with states of low negativity are capable of detecting the entanglement of these same states.
 Furthermore, these networks perform well with states with higher negativity.
 However, this does not happen in the other direction, as networks trained with highly entangled states lose efficiency when applied to less entangled sets.
 These results indicate that networks should be trained for worst-case scenarios so they can perform well in any case.

-Based on these results we can infer that a network trained with both pure and mixed states with low entanglement may be the more general entanglement detector for arbitrary states (mixed and pure with arbitrary negativity).
+Based on these results we can infer that a network trained with both pure and mixed states with low entanglement may be the most general entanglement detector for arbitrary states (mixed and pure with arbitrary negativity).
 To test this hypothesis we have trained a network with a dataset composed by a shuffling of pure and mixed states with negativity ${\cal N}\in (0,\,0.1)$.
 After the training procedure we tested the network in training sets with both pure and mixed states with different negativities.
-As it is shown in Fig. or all the training sets we obtain an average success rate rate higher than $97\%$.
+In this case, as it is shown in Fig. \ref{fig:epsilon} , regardless the test set we obtain an average success rate higher than 97\%

 To further analyse the performance of the network in the boundaries between separable and entangled states, we have studied two specific two-qubits families.
-First, we have trained the network with systems of arbitrary negativity and we checked the probability of determining that a certain state is entangled for states
+First, we have trained the network with systems of arbitrary negativity and checked the probability of determining that a certain state is entangled for states

 \be \ket{\psi_\epsilon} = \frac{\ket{\psi_\text{sep}} + \epsilon \ket{\psi_\text{Bell} }} {\sqrt{1 + \left| \epsilon \right|^2 + 2 \text{Re}\left\{ \epsilon \; \braket{\psi_\text{sep}}{\psi_\text{Bell} \right\} } }}, \ee where in general $\epsilon\in\mathbb{C}$ but we have studied only the case of $\epsilon\in[0,1]$, $\ket{\psi_\text{sep}}$ are bipartite separable states, and $ \ket{\psi_\text{Bell}}$ are maximally entangled states.
 These states are separable only in the limit $\epsilon=0$ and entangled otherwise.